jakebrehm/cage-discord-bot/README.md

 - Add comments and documentation
 - Add some screenshots and GIFs to this readme
 - Implement a more fleshed out points/level system
-- Create a *Deploy to Heroku* button to this readme
+- Add a *Deploy to Heroku* button to this readme
 - Pull information about Nicolas Cage from IMDB
 - Create a quote-of-the-day command
 - Have Nic be able to play music in a voice channel